RedBeardLab/SimpleSQLSDK/README.md

 User without authentication can create and work only with public databases, for private databases is necessary to register and then the user will have access to authentication tokens.

+## Subscribe to the mail list

+SimpleSQL is a growing project, you can [subscribe to updates here.][subscribe]

 ## The SDK

 This package provide a Javascript SDK that allow to write severless application that can comunicate with a database directly from the browser.
 The same SDK can be used to develop nodejs application.